schottsfired/cjp-demo-environment/README.md

 Nginx reverse proxy at http://cjp.local

-CloudBees Jenkins Operations Center (CJOC) v16.06 at http://cjp.local/cjoc
+CloudBees Jenkins Operations Center (CJOC) 2.7.19.1 at http://cjp.local/cjoc

-CloudBees Jenkins Enterprise (CJE) v16.06 "test" at http://cjp.local/cje-test
+CloudBees Jenkins Enterprise (CJE) 2.7.19.1 "test" at http://cjp.local/cje-test

-CloudBees Jenkins Enterprise (CJE) v16.06 "prod" at http://cjp.local/cje-prod
+CloudBees Jenkins Enterprise (CJE) 2.7.19.1 "prod" at http://cjp.local/cje-prod

-Shared SSH Agent
+Shared SSH Agent with Docker on Docker

-Shared JNLP Cloud with Java Build Tools (OpenJDK 8, Firefox, Selenium, etc.)
+Shared JNLP Cloud with Java Build Tools (OpenJDK 8, Firefox, Selenium, etc.) and Docker on Docker

 ## Prerequisites

-built on [Docker for Mac Beta](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/)
+built on [Docker for Mac Beta](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) Docker on Docker support may not work for other configurations.

-increase limits in Docker preferences (CPU: 3, Memory: 6GB)
+increase CPU/Memory limits in Docker preferences to as much as you can spare

 open terminal and type: